Class of 2025

 Following are 6 key points to assist you in preparing for a successful Orientation:

-1. Begin a physical training program now.
+1. Begin a physical training program.
 Don’t forget to train outdoors in warm weather.
 August tends to bring on extreme hot temperatures that will make physical activity very challenging if you fail to prepare yourself.
 Please remember to hydrate and recover properly as well.

-2. Arrive for Orientation at the date, time and location stated on the Check In document that will be posted way in advance of Orientation.
+2. Arrive for Orientation at the date, time and location stated on the check-in document that will be provided in advance of Orientation.
 Eat breakfast before you arrive.
 Dress appropriately for the weather and wear white sneakers.
-All males are required to show up with a 1” haircut and all females are required to arrive with neat and manageable hair.
+All males are required to show up with a 1/8 inch (#1 clipper setting) haircut and all females are required to arrive with neat and manageable hair.